2gis/2gisqt5android/qtenginio/README.md

 # Enginio Qt Library development branch
 Client library for accessing Enginio service from Qt and QML code.

 # System Requirements
 * Qt 5.1 or newer
 * OpenSSL library
-  * Mac OS X: OpenSSL library should be preinstalled.
+  * Mac OS X: the OpenSSL library should be preinstalled.
-  * Linux: Most distributions have preinstalled OpenSSL library.
-If yours doesn't, seach for `libssl` in package repository.
+  * Linux: Most distributions have a preinstalled OpenSSL library.
+If yours doesn't, seach for `libssl` in the package repository.
   * Windows: Get the installer from http://slproweb.com/products/Win32OpenSSL.html (light version is enough, copy DLLs to windows system directory when asked).
 * Perl 5.10 or newer
   * Mac and Linux: Perl should be preinstalled.